Equivariant triangulations of tori of compact Lie groups and hyperbolic extension to non-crystallographic Coxeter groups: Construction of the hyperbolic extensions and the hyperbolic torus

-Furthermore, if $g>1$, then $\mathbf{T}_g$ is a hyperbolic surface of finite area $4\pi(g-1)$. \end{cor} \begin{proof} Since the surface $\mathbf{T}_g$ is orientable, the Riemannian metric induced by the one on the Coxeter complex induces a conformal structure on $\mathbf{T}_g$ and the fact that $\mathbf{T}_g$ is hyperbolic if $g>1$ comes from Theorem \ref{defsteinbergtorus}.
+\begin{proof} Since the surfaces are orientable, the Riemannian metric induced by the one on the Coxeter complex induces a conformal structure on them.
+To obtain the genus, we only have to compute the Euler characteristic.
+Let $m$ be either $2g+1$, $4g$ or $4g+2$ and